openSUSE/IBus-Theme-Tools/README.md

 To do in the future...

-Extracting IBus style from GNOME Shell theme, implement it using CSS parser libraries in Python instead of regular expression.
+Extracting IBus style from GNOME Shell theme, implement it using CSS parser library tinycss2 in Python.
 Additional IBus style sheets are generated for users to modify and test.

 Then use the [Customize IBus GNOME Shell extension](https://extensions.gnome.org/extension/4112/customize-ibus/) to import and apply themes.

+*Note:* If you make any changes to the extracted stylesheet after applying the file in above extension, please press 'Alt + F2' and then 'r' or re-login to reload the GNOME-Shell to make the changes take effect.

 ## Use custom GTK theme